- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 - Sulfur

-General Tips for Seborrheic Dermatitis Treatment Around the Eyes
+General Tips for Treating Seborrheic Dermatitis Around the Eyes

-- Always thoroughly wash hands before and after each treatment
+- Wash hands thoroughly before and after each treatment.

 Minimizing Hair Loss/Shedding

-- Pyrithione zinc and ketoconazole have been shown to improve hair growth
+- Pyrithione zinc and ketoconazole can promote hair growth.

-- Increasing stimulation of the hair follicle may improve nutrient delivery and result in improved hair growth
+- Stimulating hair follicles may improve nutrient delivery and hair growth.

-And this article can be found here: Reversing Seborrheic Dermatitis and Hair Loss.
+See the full article here: Reversing Seborrheic Dermatitis and Hair Loss.

 Reducing Sebum Production

-- Hormone levels in the body appear to have a direct connection to sebum production, however, the relationship is complex and difficult to control [24]
+- Hormone Levels: Hormones are linked to sebum production, but the relationship is complex and hard to manage [19].

 Improving Skin Barrier Function